[Anyone caught by these ideas, please contact rbalthazar(at)msn.com]

 The first, which was conceived in 1984 in an actual dream, was a deck of cards to be played in conjunction with a game of chess.
-Right now I’m calling the game MAYHEM because the cards will interject the fickle finger of Lady Luck (i.e., the element of chance) into otherwise utterly logical chess.
+Right now I’m calling the game MELEE because the cards will interject the fickle finger of Lady Luck (i.e., the element of chance) into otherwise utterly logical chess.
 Though I designed a few of the cards, the thing never got off the ground, largely because I had no idea where to go with it.
 I do know that cards to use with chess have already manifested in various versions, but I somehow doubt they do quite what I have in mind.
 Does anyone out there know what to do with this idea?

 A few years later, must be 87-88, I stumbled on the Aztec ceremonial calendar with their odd ‘century’-count and was immediately inspired about a deck of cards of the standard 52 but with eight suits instead of four.
-(On a parallel track as noted above, I proceeded with artwork on the calendar itself.)
 At the time I called the cards PALLI, the Aztec word for the 13-year periods, and designed a prototype deck with illustrations of Aztec gods and year-signs.
 It was mind-boggling to play gin rummy with and blew the odds in poker sky-high.
-Now in early 2018 (30 years later!), I’ve finally put it all together in a deck called TONALLI (days).
+In early 2018 (30 years later!), I’ve finally put it all together in a deck called TONALLI (days).
 Then in later 2018 when a dear friend suggested I make an Aztec “Tarot” deck, I re-visioned that with the divinatory images used in some of the codices, but have not done the monumental work of preparing all the graphics.
 If anyone cares to produce, merchandise, and market these unique products, please do so with my blessing.